sweet-delights/hybrid-platforms-conductor/README.md

 Main options:
     -h, --help                       Display help and exit
-    -n, --host-name HOST_NAME        Run the command on a specific host.
+    -n, --node NODE                  Run the command on a specific node.

 Nodes handler options:
     -o, --show-hosts                 Display the list of possible hosts and exit